 Industry 4.0 is here to stay, there is no doubt about that.

 The Industry 4.0 transformation will change long-held dynamics in commerce and global economic balance of power.
+Industry 4.0 Market Research forecasts that the market will undergo a major transformation in 2019-2023 via the following drivers:

 In the next decades, businesses will establish global networks that incorporate their machinery, warehousing systems and production facilities in the shape of cyber-physical systems.
 In the manufacturing environment, these cyber-physical systems comprise smart machines, storage systems and production facilities capable of autonomously exchanging information, triggering actions and controlling each other independently.
 On the one hand, these changes add to the traditional business pressure on manufacturers, but on the other hand also offer unprecedented opportunities to optimize the production and manufacturing processes.